agorapp-dao/motoko-editor/packages/content-motoko-tutorial/public/06-actors/defining-actors/lesson.md

 independent entity that has the ability to communicate by receiving and sending messages to other actors.
 Each actor can process one message at a time, which means it works in a single-threaded manner.

-Multiple actors can operate concurrently on the Internet Computer though.
-Each actor runs independently of the others, but all can work at the same time, which allows for parallel execution of tasks and operations.
+Nevertheless, on the Internet Computer, multiple actors can operate concurrently.
+While each actor functions independently from others, they all have the ability to work simultaneously, thereby enabling parallel task and operation execution.

 In Motoko, actors are defined using the `actor` keyword: